Officer killed after a gunman took hostages at a Pennsylvania hospital

 In 2023, a shooter killed a security guard in the lobby of New Hampshire's state psychiatric hospital before being fatally shot by a state trooper.
 In 2022, a man killed two workers at a Dallas hospital while there to watch his child's birth.
 In May of that year, a man opened fire in a medical center waiting room in Atlanta, killing one woman and wounding four.
 And just one month later, a gunman killed his surgeon and three other people at a Tulsa, Oklahoma, medical office because he blamed the doctor for his continuing pain after an operation.

-Associated Press writer Sean Murphy in Oklahoma City contributed to this report.
+Associated Press writers Mike Catalini, Trenton, New Jersey, and Sean Murphy in Oklahoma City contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.